 Resident Supervision and Evaluation

 Residents are supervised and evaluated by the Coordinator of their program and Chief of their assigned Service Unit.
 The evaluation process includes feedback from mentors and faculty of all services to which they are assigned.
 Overall supervision is by the Director of On-Campus Residency Programs in accordance with a written Supervision Policy.
 The resident receives formal written evaluations three times a year (two midterm and one final) along with other feedback given as appropriate.

 - Attendance at all clinical assignments

-- Acceptable level of performance in all areas of the program based on Resident Evaluations
+- Acceptable level of performance in all areas of the program based on resident evaluations

-- Completion of a publishable quality paper/manuscript
+- Completion of a final publishable quality manuscript

 - Attendance of one optometric meeting of the Resident's choosing